InAndOutLand/Writings/Freeboot.md

 #Freeboot Trolls
 Patent trolls are people (or compainies, more rather) who make a "fake patent," in essence, claim that someone has infringed on that patent, and then, that someone will probably settle to avoid the useless-ness that is going to trial in court.
 Profit is made for the patent trolls, that's why they exist.
-Patent trollls are the main thing that's wrong with the patent system.
+Patent trollls are one of the main thing that's wrong with the patent system.

 There's also another type of troll that's been in the news lateley.
 They're **freebot trolls**.